Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

 \subsection{Stage 2: Classification}

 In this stage, we use the encoders of models trained in Stage 1 to obtain diagnostic models that classify the image patches into the three considered classes (Benign, Hashimoto, Nodularity).

 \textbf{Data preparation}.
 To increase the number of examples available for training and evaluation of classifiers (compared to the bare 30 examinations), we conduct this experiment on \emph{bags} of image patches.
 Each bag is a set of 16 patches drawn randomly (without replacement) from the same examination and inherits its decision class label.
-This results in 1{,}463 bags, with train:validation:test proportions of 694:312:457.
+This results in $1{,}463$ bags, with train:validation:test proportions of 694:312:457.
 Figure \ref{fig: tabular_distribution} presents the distribution of decision classes in those subsets which, unsurprisingly, follows the distribution shown in the rightmost inset in Fig.\ \ref{fig:balance}.

-The encoders produce image features that are subsequently used to train and test a classifier.
-For \mname, this process comprises the following steps for a given bag $B$: \begin{enumerate} \item Querying the Encoder and the Modelers on each of the sixteen 256$\times$256 image patches from $B$, each resulting with vectors of latent features per scale and location in grids. \item Aggregation of the latent features simultaneously over space (the X and Y dimensions of the spatial latent) and over $B$, \emph{for each scale (0, 1, 2) and each latent variable independently}.
-For instance, one of such variables is the rotation of the ellipse at scale 0.
+The encoding parts of compared architectures produce image features that are subsequently used to train and test a classifier.
+For the three \textbf{\mname} variants, this process comprises two steps for a given bag $B$: (i) Querying the Encoder and the Modelers on each of the sixteen 256$\times$256 image patches from $B$, each resulting with vectors of latent features per scale and location in grids. (ii) Aggregation of the latent features simultaneously over space (the X and Y dimensions of the spatial latent) and over $B$, \emph{for each scale (0, 1, 2) and each latent variable independently}.
 As there are 6 ellipse-controlling variables at each scale, there are 18 variables in total.
-These are then aggregated independently using mean and standard deviation, resulting in 36 features. \end{enumerate} The result of the above process is a tabular dataset of 1{,}463 bags (examples, rows) described by 36 attributes (columns) and partitioned into the three considered decision classes.
-The partitioning of that dataset into training, validation and test subsets is the same as in Sec.\ \ref{sec:data}.
+These are then aggregated independently using mean and standard deviation, resulting in 36 features.
+The result of the above process is a tabular dataset of 1{,}463 bags (examples, rows) described by 36 attributes (columns) and partitioned into the three considered decision classes.
+Division into training, validation and test subsets remains the same.

-For the Baseline autoencoder, we proceed analogously: the encoder is queried on all image patches from $B$, and the resulting latent dimensions are aggregated over $B$.
+For the \textbf{Baseline} autoencoder, we proceed analogously: the encoder is queried on all image patches from $B$, and the resulting latent dimensions are aggregated over $B$.
 However, given the high dimensionality of this latent and its global character (it captures the entire $256\times 256$ patch), we use only arithmetic mean for aggregation, applying it to each latent dimension independently.
 Therefore, for the Baseline, the resulting tabular dataset has dimensions 1{,}463 bags $\times$ 200 attributes (columns).